 Request funds from the HEAF, fill out the HEAF application.
 Applications are reviewed for eligibility.

 I need emergency financial assistance.
 What do I do?

-Will I lose my teaching/research/administrative assistantship if there are disruptions in the fall?
+Will I lose my teaching/research/administrative assistantship if there are disruptions?

 The Graduate School cares about your success and financial security.
 Once a contract for an assistantship has been signed by all parties, the assistantship cannot be canceled without going through a formal termination process.